 And I think one of the other things that’s really important that I learned on this movie- in particular when I was like, oh, God.
 I made a movie with six main characters.
 A very important part of directing is to get to know each of your actors as human beings and what they need.
 Because all actors are different.
 All people are different in what they need to be able to give their best performances, right?
 Like the kind of support, the kind of thing that they need.

 [to Harrison] I hope you don’t mind if I say this.
 So I would know if Michelle was happy with the take or not.
-And I learned that pretty quick.
+And I learned that pretty quickly.
 Even if I was happy with the take, if I saw that she wasn’t happy, I’d just be like, you know what?
 I think we’re going to go again.
 And I would make a little look.
 But I would make it about me, not about her.
 And I think those little things of paying attention to what people need, I think that’s so important.

 Rebecca Elliott: